grain-lang/grain/js-runner/README.md

 GrainRunner.runFile("hello.gr.wasm");
 ```

-You can also just use the Grain CLI to run your files, like `grain run hello.gr.wasm`.s
+You can also just use the Grain CLI to run your files, like `grain run hello.gr.wasm`.

 ## License